-Foundation Year Programs Foundation programs of all Australian Group of Eight universities are recognised.
-In addition to achieving the required grade point average (GPA) and English language cut off, students must meet additional requirements for entry into some programs.
-General Certificate of Education Advanced Level GCE Advanced Level (A2) subjects only.
-Comparable qualifications include the Pearson-Edexcel International Advanced Levels and the University of Malta Matriculation Certificate examination.
-International Baccalaureate (IB) Completion of the IB Diploma.
+Foundation programs of all Australian Group of Eight universities are recognised.
+General Certificate of Education (GCE) Advanced Level (A2) subjects only: Comparable qualifications include the Pearson-Edexcel International Advanced Levels and the University of Malta Matriculation Certificate examination.
+International Baccalaureate (IB) Diploma: Completion of the IB Diploma or Bilingual Diploma.

 |B||Completion of the first year of a recognised university Bachelor degree|

 |B4||Completion of the first year of a 4-year Bachelor degree at a recognised university, otherwise a completed 2-3 year Bachelor degree|

 |D||Completion of a recognised college or polytechnic diploma|

 |H||Completion of a recognised high school qualification|

 |Africa||B D H||Tanzanian Advanced Certificate of Secondary Education, Uganda Advanced Certificate of Education or ZIMSEC GCE Advanced Level|

 |Australia||B D H||Senior Secondary School Certificate with ATAR or OP|